 The Arc of Brewing in North East England, or The Class of ’72

-Guinness draft was available too, probably brewed in Dublin, not Park Royal, London which supplied only the south and some central parts of the country.
+Guinness draft was available too, probably brewed in Dublin, not Park Royal London which supplied only the south, and some central parts of the country.
 But there was also the sweet Jubilee Stout from Bass Charrington, and sweeter Mackeson.

-When this list was used, the NE region had, I believe, five surviving breweries, the two mentioned in Newcastle, Cameron’s in Hartlepool, Vaux in Sunderland, and Nimmo’s/Whitbread (Castle Eden) in Durham.
+When this list was used, the NE region had, I believe, five surviving breweries, the two mentioned in Newcastle, then Cameron’s in Hartlepool, Vaux in Sunderland, and Nimmo’s/Whitbread (Castle Eden) in Durham.
 Only Cameron’s remains today of that group.

-Despite that, one conglomerate alone offered an enviable luxury of choice, its own and a few sourced beers tacked on.
+Despite that, one conglomerate alone offered an enviable luxury of choice, its own with a few sourced beers tacked on.
 There was no wheat beer, no Gose, no saison, no Black IPA (although you could mix your own at the bar and some did).

 Today, the NE counts over 50 breweries, the aptly named Big Lamp is the well-known pioneer (1982).
 This is less than what existed in 1869 (152), but more than in 1970 (5) and even 1939 (15), see p.
 334 and the appendices in Brian Bennison’s superb 1992 doctoral study of NE brewing history, 1869-1939, here.